In wine we trust – how feeding cells with wine cured cancer

 A lot of nasty things kill cells in a culture dish.
 Strong acids, detergents, sodium peroxide… That doesn’t mean that they could ever be safe to use as a therapy.

 Animal models and gene-dropping are not enough

-I want to make this crystal clear, I’m not criticising the publication mentioned above.
-Sure, it’s confusing and in the end doesn’t agree with my idea of how good quality research should be performed.
-It could after all lead to a better understanding of mechanisms in lung cancer.
-I’m criticising the portrayal of “sexy” stories like these.
+I want to make this crystal clear, I’m not criticizing the publication mentioned above.
+Sure, it’s confusing and in the end, doesn’t agree with my idea of how good quality research should be performed.
+It could, after all, lead to a better understanding of mechanisms in lung cancer.
+I’m criticizing the portrayal of “sexy” stories like these.
 Unfortunately, they catch your attention.
 It gives you a skewed idea of what is really happening in cancer research and other research fields.
 We need to be able to access a wider amount of quality information and make more research available for the public.
 Maybe this page could be a good start.
 I’m just putting it out there…

 ⊕ Understand that there are limitations to the conclusions made in in vitro-only studies.

 ⊕ Be careful if the suggested treatment was tested in mice only.
 The information is interesting, but we need more before we can start recommending friends to look it up

 ⊕ Be skeptic if the claims you hear should be legit just because “studies say”.
 Come on, we need to be more specific than that.

 ⊕ There are a lot of problems in the scientific community, just as in any community but it is still the most reliable and controlled source of information out there when it comes to scientific findings.
 We’re not trying to rip you off or fool you.

 ⊕ Again, be a skeptic if someone claims that a herb cures a disease.
 Ask for references.
 Or even better, look it up yourself before you start chewing thyme to treat your ringworm infection.